EO1026/Leetcode-SQL/README.md

 # Leetcode-SQL
-Efficient solutions to Leetcode problems
+Efficient solutions to Leetcode problems with MYSQL